-The ICAEW Library and Information Service maintains a full text collection of worldwide double tax treaties, which are available to assist members with their enquiries.
+The ICAEW Library and Information Service holds an up-to-date collection of worldwide double tax treaties, available to members on request.

-If you are having difficulty locating a treaty please call the Enquiry Desk on +44 (0)20 7920 8620 or email us at email@example.com.
+If you are having difficulty locating a treaty within the resources below please call the Enquiry Desk on +44 (0)20 7920 8620 or email us at firstname.lastname@example.org.

 You can obtain copies of articles or extracts of books and reports by post, fax or email through our document supply service.